xinzhao-datascience/Management-of-Big-Data-and-Big-Data-Tools/README.md

 **Summary:**

-- This search query program will take a certain words separated by &quot;,&quot;  and retrieve the top N matching document with the word being search, how many word occurrence in the document, idf score, and tf-idf score
+- This search query program takes a certain words separated by &quot;,&quot;  and retrieve the top N matching document with the word being search, how many word occurrence in the document, idf score, and tf-idf score
 - This program is developed with PySpark, SparkSQL and Dataframes
-- This program in not case sensitive, therefore user can enter the word in both uppercase and lowercase
+- This program is not case sensitive, therefore user can enter the word in both uppercase and lowercase
 - This program trims all unnecessary white space of user input